MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/aws-scale-ansible.md

     ![A screenshot of an Ansible playbook running.](./img/aws-scale-ansible/ansible-playbook.png)

-- Open Azure portal and navigate to the `arc-aws-demo` resource group.
+- Open Azure portal and navigate to the `Azure Arc aws-demo` resource group.
 You should see the Azure Arc enabled servers listed.

     ![A screenshot of the Azure portal onboarding Azure Arc enabled servers.](./img/aws-scale-ansible/onboarding-servers.png)